crperez5/countingstrings/README.md

 CountingStrings is a distributed multi-container app hosted in Azure which relies on Docker, Kubertnetes, .NET Core, Auth0, RabbitMQ and SQL Server.

-You can play with the app live at http://countingstrings.centralus.cloudapp.azure.com/

 ## Project organization

 The solution is composed of three apps/services: